 - User Stories

-Do the tools provide a fair and accurate picture of developer productivity?
+Do the tools provide a fair and accurate picture of KPIs for developers?

 Whilst the tools aren‘t a “silver bullet” by any means, they at least give you a starting point in terms of capturing and managing data related to developer productivity.

 You need to be mindful of the various constraints and scenarios that developers often find themselves in, however, they often work in teams that have dependencies on business analysts, project managers, clients, and third-party organizations.

 How to measure developer productivity